robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/publish/combined.md

 ### 1.2.6 **Cost Estimation and Financing**

-Considering all phases (development, construction, launch, operation, maintenance), the total estimated cost for a 10-year operational period of the SpaceSphere is approximately **€10.3 billion**.
+Considering all phases (development, construction, launch, operation, maintenance), the total estimated cost for a 10-year operational period of the SphereSpace is approximately **€10.3 billion**.

 | **Phase**                         | **Estimated Cost (EUR)** |
 |-----------------------------------|--------------------------|